 2. Strategy and Planning

-• HOW - Identify how best to communicate with that audience to achieve those goals
+- HOW - Plan how best to communicate with your audience to achieve these goals.

 3. Set A Budget

-• Register a business name and get an ABN/ACN.
+- Registering a business name and obtaining an ABN/ACN.

 More information: Planning a New Website - Establish Your Identity